 Photo Credit: YouTube

-Airing each weekday afternoon on ABC from June 1966 to April 1971, Dark Shadows brought vampires, werewolves, and ghosts to daytime television and America’s living rooms, making superstars of Jonathan Frid’s Barnabas Collins, David Selby’s Quentin Collins, and Lara Parker’s Angelique Bouchard, among others.
+Airing each weekday afternoon on ABC from June 1966 to April 1971, the series was far more than just a “vampire soap opera.”
+In fact, Dark Shadows characters brought vampires, werewolves, and ghosts to daytime television and America’s living rooms, making superstars of Jonathan Frid as Barnabas Collins, David Selby as Quentin Collins, and Lara Parker as Angelique Bouchard, among others.

 If you're one of the many people who used to run home from school every day to watch the fantastic oddity that was Dark Shadows, you're officially a member of Generation DS, and this collection of little-known facts is for you.

-1. Dark Shadows was almost cancelled in its first year.
+1. Dark Shadows was almost canceled in its first year.

-A gothic romance novel brought to life, the series originally dealt with strange happenings with the Collins family at their mansion Collinwood, with occasional brief trips into the world of the supernatural for an errant ghost here and there, or a phoenix wanting to lure her son into the flames.
-But overall, it wasn't connecting with the audience.
+A gothic romance novel brought to life, the series originally dealt with the strange happenings of the Collins family at their mansion, Collinwood, with occasional brief trips into the world of the supernatural.
+However, the original stories weren't connecting with the audience.

 And for those wondering where the character got his name, producer Robert Costello remembered, “I got the name Barnabas off a tombstone in Flushing, Queens [New York].
 I don’t remember the last name, but it was registered in Flushing and dated back to, I think, the 18th Century.
 The name just sounded right.”